luuuc/sense/README.md

 ### Convention detection

 Of the four tools, convention detection is the one nobody else does well.
-AI tools don't just struggle with structure — they struggle with style.
+AI tools don't just struggle with structure.
+They struggle with style.
 They write correct code that doesn't follow how YOUR codebase writes code.

 Sense detects patterns from your actual source code: key types and their declarations, framework idioms (Rails associations, Go interfaces, Django models), architectural layers, and naming conventions.
 Your AI follows these patterns because it sees them, not because it was told about them.
-Convention detection isn't a feature — it's the thing that makes AI-written code feel like it belongs.
+Convention detection isn't a feature.
+It's the thing that makes AI-written code feel like it belongs.

 ## How It Works